 - Vaccinations and boosters (jabs/needles/jags)

-Even though we’re not able to provide these types of services, we’d still recommend that you get these done at a local vet.
+We are currently unable to offer all preventive treatments, such as neutering, vaccinations and microchipping, at every PDSA Pet Hospital.
+If we’re not able to provide these services at your local Pet Hospital, we’d still recommend that you get these done at a local vet.

-If you are not able to visit a private vet for these treatments, our website has expert advice on how to keep your pet from getting pregnant or reducing the risk of catching preventable diseases.
+If you are not able to visit a private vet for these treatments, our Pet Health Hub has expert advice on how to keep your cat, dog or rabbit from getting pregnant, and how to reduce the risk of your cat, dog or rabbit catching preventable diseases.

 Shop online for discounted flea and worming treatments